graphcore/poprithms/poprithms/notes/memory/chain/Chain.md

 The ordering of Ops affects the Chain's behaviour.
 For example, `DimShuffle(0 1) -> Reverse(1)` is not the same as `Reverse(1) -> DimShuffle(0 1)`.
-To swap 2 contiguous Ops in a Chain without changing behaviour, Ops themselves need to change slightly.
+To swap 2 contiguous Ops in a Chain without changing behaviour of the Chain, Ops themselves need to change slightly.
 In swapping the positions of the Ops in `Reverse(1) -> DimShuffle(0 1)` for example, the axis of reversal must change, to become `DimShuffle(0 1) -> Reverse(0)`.